-PIs may build in new hires into grant proposals if a new hire is necessary for the conduct of the work.
+Principal Investigators may build in a new hire into an external grant proposal if a new hire is necessary to complete the scope of work for the grant project.
 All College Policies & Procedures for new hires must be followed, as grant funding is merely a source of funding.
-The position should be necessary for the conduct of the work and allocable to the grant.
 The PI writes new positions into grants and not particular individuals.

 Conversations with the Department Chair and School Dean should occur prior to grant submission, particularly regarding issues of space/integration of duties into departmental activities.